WatchOutNewsAgency/wona.github.com/_posts/2024-03-24-ncc-nss-nso.md

 **Watch Out!:** NCC becomes hectic for students at the time of Republic Day and Independence Day, and NSS at the time of the Social Summit.
 Are there any significant activities of these clubs other than the mentioned time?

 **Prof. Nayak**: There are many significant activities in NSS, but they are not as familiar or popular as Social Summit (in this, all students are involved, which is not the case in others).
 There are annual events such as blood donation camps, medicine donation drives, and cloth donations, especially during the last week of October, the 1st week of November, and April end, the 1st week of May (some of the students also stay here for some days in their holidays to distribute the collected clothes).
 They also work in the women empowerment cell,in which they visit villages (Hastinapur) and train them in e-trading for handicrafts or other things that help them sell and earn money.
 They also visit orphanages, where they act as education tutors or encourage students in cultural and artistic aspects and provide assistance to them by providing required materials such as brushes, paints, etc. They also engage in voluntary teaching.
-NSS works on the environment, health, education, etc. They are also active in the JEE cell, where last year 5 students could crack the JEE exam without any coaching from the guidance of IITr students.
+NSS works on the environment, health, education, etc. They are also active in the JEE cell, where last year 5 students could crack the JEE exam without any coaching from the guidance of IITR students.
 Even the students were physically called here for guidance.
 Last year, during the flood, students were called for assistance (there was a call from the army containment head to the faculty).
 Within three days, students ran a campaign and raised the donation, and they were also responsible for distributing the raised money.
 They collaborate with NGOs, ministries, and health departments as well.
 Only 50–60 members are actively involved in the group.
 Messages regarding the activities would be put in the group by faculty and other heads, but it’s the responsibility of students to actively engage in those.
 On the other hand, NCC is directed towards incorporating discipline and patriotic orientation in students.
 Every 6 months, there will be a blood donation camp, one by NCC and another by NSS.
 They run awareness campaigns and half- or full-marathons.

 **Watch Out!:** Do you think it’s fair if the students have to miss lectures for practice drills and groundwork for Summit during these times?
 Could you also share insights into the considerations behind this scheduling and whether there are measures in place to support students in managing both their external and academic commitments effectively?